IHaskell/IHaskell/ihaskell-display/ihaskell-widgets/MsgSpec.md

 > The comm should be opened with a `target_name` of `"ipython.widget"`.

+> The comm_open message's metadata gives the version of the widget messaging protocol, i.e., `{'version': '2.0.0'}`

 Any *numeric* property initialized with the empty string is provided the default value by the frontend.
 Some numbers need to be sent as actual numbers (when non-null), whereas the ones representing lengths in CSS units need to be sent as strings.